qtrandev/NodeTrolley/README.md

 # Node Trolley

-Trolley tracking from Node JS server
+Trolley tracking from Node JS server.
+Used to work in conjunction with https://github.com/CodeForFtL/trolley-tracker.